focks/apibuildr/README.md

 -p or `--path` represents the api path  <br/>
 -m or `--method` is the api method (by default it is get)

+### Contributing
+please feel free to fork this project and raise PRs.
+Please include feature requests into `todos.txt` file.